Haacaaluu Hundeessaa: A towering musician and an Oromo icon

 In October of 2017, Haacaaluu released Jirra (We are Here), a sequel to Maalan Jira.
 The new song was a statement of endurance, resilience and self-affirmation.
 It highlighted the culture-shifting transformations taking root within the Oromo community and the Ethiopian political landscape.
 It was a redemptive thrill that affirms the collective optimism of the Oromo people, a definitive confirmation that this is no longer a culture in jeopardy or a society in decline, but one in the middle of a robust ascendancy.

-In December 2017, Haacaaluu delivered a monumental performance at the Millennium Hall in Addis Ababa, attended by
+In December 2017, Haacaaluu delivered a monumental performance at the Millennium Hall in Addis Ababa, attended by high-ranking public officials from the ruling Ethiopian People’s Revolutionary Democratic Front (EPRDF), including Abiy Ahmed and current defence minister, Lemma Megersa.

-As soon as Haacaaluu occupied the stage, scene felt magical.
+As soon as Haacaaluu occupied the stage, the scene immediately felt magical.
 His first simple utterances, ashamaa (hello), ashamaa, ashamaa, radiated a rush of emotions like a burst of spiritual energy in those who understand the Gerarsa repertoire and its unconscious grammar.

 As he walked the stage like a lion walking around his pride, Haacaaluu evoked an outpouring of emotional exuberance, rarely experienced by the Oromo, agitating and stirring something deep in his adoring audience.
 In an emphatic node to the emergent potential to collectively overcome precarity, he asked the audience, “Jirtuu?
 Jirtuu?
 Jirtuu?”
 (Are you here?
 Are you here?), electrifying the whole concert hall.